pg-support/supt-km/docs/4. Processes/d. Custom Grille/Custom Grille Review Process.md

 ![](https://lh4.googleusercontent.com/xcSOCbf9DzrEhoOkxHALY4mDdQ0rPZe_9JGCc3XY17Sfpu0dUdMyhbOVhskkHoC_hAGFHZQ6pcDeQsy2IhxhWtrLfEsLR2v48svzNcExECw5SfZKagi8s9YcBA4QXhmibHXjrKbys25T64E-0wbUN1w)

-**Make sure the full-sized photo and the preview have the same design.**
+### Make sure the full-sized photo and the preview have the same design.

-If there's any issue with the design, please see [[Custom Grille System or Design Errors]] for further details.
+If there's any issue with the design, please proceed with [[Custom Grille System or Design Errors]].

+### Make sure the design does not violate our [Submission Guidelines](https://help.positivegrid.com/hc/en-us/articles/9291263379341-Personalized-Product-Submission-Guidelines).

+If the design violates our guidelines, please proceed [[Custom Grille Design Rejected]].

 ## 4 - Approve the design